Alternative Festival Kit for Musicians

 Not a battered old acoustic in sight

-Traditionally, the summer festival season is when people reasonably expect to see the highest quotient of mistreated acoustic guitars, bongos and kazoos per person.
-Visit any festival in the UK and, as sure as eggs are eggs, there will be someone hammering away on a guitar.
-Mostly not very well.
+Traditionally, the Summer music festival season is when people reasonably expect to see the highest quotient of mistreated acoustic guitars, bongos and kazoos per person.
+Visit any festival in the UK and, as sure as eggs are eggs, there will be someone hammering away on a guitar – mostly not very well!

 I never understood it.
-F1 fans, for example, don’t visit Silverstone and then sit in the car park revving the engine in their Ford Focus.
+F1 fans, for example, don’t visit Silverstone and then sit in the car park revving the engine in their Ford Focus (or maybe they do…).
 Fact is, this will always be the case.
 We will never get away from this.
 And, as musical instrument retailers par excellence, we welcome it.
-Of course we do.
-We sell guitars, y’know.
+Of course we do: we sell guitars, y’know.
 And bongos.
 And even kazoos.